ClearPlume/jimmer-dto/README.md

 Currently, it supports the following features:

 - Syntax highlighting for the language itself
+- Completion suggestions
+- Formatting
+- Navigation
+- Property prompts based on entity definitions
+- Type use

 In the future, these features will be added:

-- Completion suggestions, formatting, refactoring, code checking, etc.
+- Refactoring, code checking, etc.
-- Navigation, search, property prompts based on entity definitions, syntax detection, etc.
+- Search, syntax detection, etc.
-- Type, property jumps, context detection
+- Property check based on context detection

 ## DEMO